-At £59, the Mercure in Kensington (next to the Cromwell Hospital as you can see in the picture) seemed good value.
+At £59, the Mercure in Kensington (next to the Cromwell Hospital) seemed good value.
 I booked it.

 One issue with between9and5.com when you need the room immediately is that they do not have access to the hotel booking systems.
 All they do is email the hotel with your request.
 The Mercure is not exactly over-staffed and, unsurprisingly, when I arrived 30 minutes later my booking had not been picked up.